Employment Law -- Employee

-- Refusing to Break the Law: it is against the law for an employer to require an employee to break the law as part of his or her job and an employer cannot terminate an employee’s job for refusal to break the law.
+- Refusing to Break the Law: It is against the law for an employer to require an employee to break the law as part of their job.
+An employer cannot terminate an employee for refusal to break the law.
 For example, California labor laws protect employees who refuse to do something that would violate state or federal law.

-- Being a Whistleblower, in certain situations: the law protects whistleblowers from being fired if they report certain activities of their employers through the proper channels.
-For example, if an employee raises concerns that an employer is breaking environmental laws then the employee maybe protected from losing his or her job if the employee brought the concerns to a supervisor or to an appropriate government agency.
+- Being a Whistleblower: In certain situations, whistleblower protections protect employees from being fired if they report certain activities of their employers through the proper channels.
+For example, suppose an employee in Texas raises concerns that an employer is breaking environmental laws.
+In that case, the law may protect the employee from losing their job if they bring the information to a supervisor or an appropriate government agency.
 However, the employee would not be protected from termination if the employee told a colleague or the media.

-- Promotion, if a promotion was wrongfully denied you;
+- Promotion, if your employer wrongfully denied you a promotion,

-- Other Compensatory Damages, including compensation for benefits such as medical insurance that were lost due to wrongful termination;
+- Other compensatory damages, including compensation for benefits such as medical insurance you lost due to wrongful termination,

 - Attorney’s fees.